 a.
 We typically do not allow seasonal workers to use riding mowers for several reasons, mostly safety related.
 Riding mowers can be dangerous if not used correctly.
 They are also very expensive and require additional training to operate.
 The City's contract with the union also specifies which positions can use certain pieces of equipment.
 The contract only allows seasonal employees to use riding mowers once properly trained and only when no regular employee is present or available to do the work.
-However, due to the safety concerns, we do not allow seasonal employees to use riding mowers.
-The same restriction is in place for push mowers, but because there are less risks involved, we allow seasonal employees to use smaller push mowers when properly trained to do so.
+However, due to the safety concerns, we do not allow seasonal employees to use riding mowers, but because there are less risks involved, we allow seasonal employees to use smaller push mowers when properly trained to do so.
 Typically, it is just our senior groundsperson staff who use riding mowers.